Articles of Association

 ARTICLES OF ASSOCIATION OF THE INSTITUTION OF ENGINEERS IN SCOTLAND

-- These Articles shall be construed with reference to the provisions of the Companies Act 1985 and 1989, as modified by any statute for the time being in force; and terms used in these Articles shall be taken as having the same respective meanings as they have when used in that Act or any statutory modification thereof.
+- 1. These Articles shall be construed with reference to the provisions of the Companies Act 2006, as modified by any statute for the time being in force; and terms used in these Articles shall be taken as having the same respective meanings as they have when used in that Act or any statutory modification thereof.

-- The Institution shall consist of Fellows, Members, Companions, Graduates, Students, and Honorary Fellows, and such other categories of membership as the Council may from time to time at its discretion determine; all of whom shall be included in the term “Members” unless the context otherwise requires.
+- 4. The Institution shall consist of Fellows, Members, Associates, Affiliates and Honorary Fellows, and such other categories of membership as the Council may from time to time at its discretion determine; all of whom shall be included in the term “Members” unless the context otherwise requires.
 The qualification for each category of membership shall be specified by the Council in the By-Laws.

-- The copyright of any paper read at an Ordinary Meeting, together with its illustrations, shall be the exclusive property of the Institution, unless the publication thereof by the Institution is delayed more than one year from the date on which it was read, in which case the copyright shall revert to the Author of the paper.
+- 7. The copyright of any paper read at an Ordinary Meeting, together with its illustrations, shall be the exclusive property of the Institution.
 The Council shall have power, however, to make any arrangement it thinks proper with an Author on first accepting his paper.